VineGlobal/Super-Lightweight-eCommerce-Platform/README.md

 **Google Sheets Back-end** (Please be kind, this is a real-time system.
 Updates are displayed on the e-commerce storefront instantly):
 <a href="https://docs.google.com/spreadsheets/d/12Ljjd8dChaHq2YOExKXw77ri2UDgixQTVuZBgMY-o30/edit?usp=sharing">Google Sheets Back-end</a>

+If you have any questions about this project, please contact us at <info@vineglobal.com> to learn more.

 <br>
 ### Google Sheets Screenshot
 ![Google Sheets](http://blog.vineglobal.com/images/google-sheets-live.png)